 Not a cook?
 Doesn’t matter.
 You can totally do this simple recipe for chicken tortilla soup.

 I’m a fan of chicken tortilla soup; I have a bunch of recipes most of which I haven’t tried yet.
 I saw this recipe in the 30 minute meal section of the February/March 2012 Cook’s Country magazine and decided it was worth a try.
 It was delicious.
 The only real prep is chopping the red peppers; most everything else is store bought stuff.
-You can find my recipe here.
+You can find a working copy here.

 The line up.
 I forgot to pose the 2 cans of low-sodium chicken broth.